Monday, July 27, 2020

 The goal of this campaign was to play up all the way from level one to twenty.
 We did use milestone XP instead of awarding XP for killing monsters.
 This avoided bookkeeping and boring combat just to get the XP.
 You can read the full account of the campaign (in German, start with the oldest post).
 Here is a nice in depth review on the advantages of either approach.

 The story goal of this campaign was literally "Save the World, and others too", although of course the PCs only realized this after they were about seven levels into it.
 It was build on the premise of Ptolus that the world was a prison the great old ones of Chaos, the Galchutt.
+(Much of this was taken from Monte Cook's Ptolus setting).

 "Canon Hazen" is licensed under CC-BY 4.0

 In the campaign world cosmology, Praemal is the benevolent god that created the multiverse and the other gods, analogous to to Tolkiens Eru Illuvatar.
 Tharizdun, the cryptic god of the old first edition modules, is the lord of void that opposes creation.
 His goal is to undo it all.
 The Galchutt are his spawn and servants, just as the gods are the progeny of Praemal.
 Before time, the gods defeated Tharizdun and imprisoned him.
-To ensure that the Galchutt would not be able to free him, they likewise imprisoned them in the campaign world.
+To ensure that the Galchutt would not be able to free him, they likewise imprisoned the Galchutt, in the campaign world.
 The key to this prison is on the Vallis Moon.
 When the Galchutt first tried to break out, Praemal hid the Moon from the world, similar to what Eru did with Valinor.

 Now the moon has re-appeared and the Night of Dissolution is nigh.
-Tharizdun sends dreams to his cult at the temple of All-Consumption, instructing them to excavate the old temple of elemental evil and summon the Princes of Elemental Evil, to bind the moon with a four-fold chain.
+Tharizdun sends dreams to his cult at the temple of All-Consumption, instructing them to excavate the old Temple of Elemental Evil and summon the Princes of Elemental Evil, to bind the moon with a four-fold chain.
 When the moon cannot again be hidden, the Galchutt can reach it, break out, and free him.

 • Ptolus (1-5, Monte Cook)